phil-blain/CICE-Consortium-About-Us-wiki/FAQ-(Frequently-Asked-Questions).md

 ### Consortium contact
 How do I contact the Consortium?

-**A:** You may contact the Consortium and interact with the community through the Community Liaison or posting to the Community bulletin board.
+**A:** You may contact the Consortium and interact with the community through the community liaison or posting to the Community bulletin board.
 More information can be found at https://github.com/CICE-Consortium/About-Us/wiki/Contacting-the-Consortium

 ### Consortium membership
 Who can be a CICE Consortium Member?